 Response is again in HTML so the rows get translated to submit buttons for the form by the template with row id as value and name as the caption.

-<button class="btn btn-primary m-1" name="feature_request_id" value="###id###" type="submit">###name###</button>
+<button class="btn btn-primary m-1" name="feature request id" value="###id###" type="submit">###name###</button>

 Since API has Hashids enabled the auto increment id is automatically translated to a hashid.

-<button class="btn btn-primary m-1" name="feature_request_id" value="aMmLAmnJ7R4PiLWpYA97nI7Z" type="submit">Support for new databases</button>
+<button class="btn btn-primary m-1" name="feature request id" value="aMmLAmnJ7R4PiLWpYA97nI7Z" type="submit">Support for new databases</button>

 When you click the buttons, form submits and the template for the API POST request contains acknowledgement and a new HTMX request to fetch the results.